-This town has remained unchanged for over 300 years.
+What is interesting is that this town has remained unchanged for over 300 years.
 The minute we stepped foot in this lovely town, we felt like we were in a fairytale.
 We reached Monschau around 9 am and had the town to ourselves for almost an hour!
-One of the best things to do in Monschau is to simply wander around the town.
+One of the best things to do in Monschau is to simply wander around the town and its little alleys.
 There are a few churches and museums you can visit to learn more about the town’s history.
 The main centre of the town is very compact and can easily be seen within an hour.

 There aren’t many things to do in Monschau, after all it is a small town – no need to grab a map here as its unlikely you will get lost 🙂 The most scenic part of the town are the half-timbered houses which line the Rur River.
 One after the other, these houses enhance the beauty of the town.

-Near the main market area you will find some cute shops to peak into, and a bunch of cafes and restaurants.
-Grab a seat, enjoy a beer or coffee and just be in awe of the beauty that surrounds you!
+Near the main market area you will find some cute shops to peek into, and a bunch of cafes and restaurants.
+Grab a seat, enjoy a beer or coffee and just admire the beauty that surrounds you!

 One of the famous houses is the Rotes Haus or the Red House, which was once both a residential home and a manufacturing office for cloth.
 The house is open to the public for 3€ per adult but is only partially open for tourists.